Armie Hammer: 2005–2015: Early work and breakthrough

-The following year Hammer co-starred with Julia Roberts and Lily Collins in Mirror Mirror (2012), playing Prince Andrew Alcott.
-In January 2012, he voiced the Winklevoss twins in an episode of The Simpsons titled "The D'oh-cial Network".
-In 2013, Hammer was cast as the title role of Disney's, The Lone Ranger, alongside Johnny Depp as Tonto, in an adaptation of the radio and film serials Lone Ranger.
+In January 2012, Hammer voiced the Winklevoss twins in an episode of The Simpsons titled "The D'oh-cial Network".
+He also co-starred with Julia Roberts and Lily Collins in Mirror Mirror which was released in the following March, playing Prince Andrew Alcott.
+The following year, Hammer was cast as the title role of Disney's, The Lone Ranger, alongside Johnny Depp as Tonto, in an adaptation of the radio and film serials of the character of the same name.
 The film, released theatrically in July 2013, was considered a box office failure, grossing only $260.5 million worldwide on a reported budget of $215 million.
 In 2015, he starred in director Guy Ritchie's The Man from U.N.C.L.E., a feature film adaptation of the 1960s TV show The Man from U.N.C.L.E., playing Illya Kuryakin, opposite Henry Cavill.